francescosarno/francescosarno/README.md

 ### Hi there 👋

 I am Francesco Sarno.
-I work as a computer vision and robotics research engineer at Switzerland Innovation Park Biel/Bienne in the Swiss Battery Technology Center.
+I work as a computer vision R&D engineer at X23D AG.

 <!--
 **francescosarno/francescosarno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.